torvalds/linux/Documentation/trace/osnoise-tracer.rst

 tracer prints a message at the end of each period for each CPU that is running an osnoise/ thread.
 The osnoise specific fields report:

- - The RUNTIME IN USE reports the amount of time in microseconds that the osnoise thread kept looping reading the time.
+ - The RUNTIME IN US reports the amount of time in microseconds that the osnoise thread kept looping reading the time.
  - The NOISE IN US reports the sum of noise in microseconds observed by the osnoise tracer during the associated runtime.